StefanBauwens/skills-lab/README.md

 (needle: 18G,21G,23G,25G,27G) <br>
 (syringe: 1.5ml, 2.5ml, 5ml, 10ml, 20ml, 50ml)
 * Inject the medicine in the correct body location.
 * Use the correct method of injection.
-(SC,IV or IM)
+(SC, IV or IM)
 * Proper use and disposal of needles and syringes.
 * Get more information about the medicine by going to a website that acts like a database for medicines.